Red Pajamas Records

-Red Pajamas Records is an independent American record label.
-It was founded in 1982 by Chicago singer-songwriter Steve Goodman and his manager Al Bunetta.
+Red Pajamas Records was an independent American record label founded in 1982 by Chicago singer-songwriter Steve Goodman and his manager Al Bunetta.
 Between 1983 and his death in 1984, Goodman released two albums on Red Pajamas: Artistic Hair and Affordable Art.
 Two more, Santa Ana Winds and the Grammy Award-winning Unfinished Business, were released posthumously in 1984 and 1987.
-Red Pajamas Records operates under the management of Oh Boy Records, which is owned by Goodman's friend John Prine.
-Red Pajamas releases archival live performances by Goodman, compilations, and reissues of his earlier material.
-The label has also released three recordings of tribute performances by Goodman's friends.
+Red Pajamas Records operated under the management of Oh Boy Records, which was owned by Goodman's friend John Prine.
+Red Pajamas released archival live performances by Goodman, compilations, and reissues of his earlier material.
+The label also released three recordings of tribute performances by Goodman's friends.

 Origin

 Between 1971 and 1980, singer-songwriter Steve Goodman recorded first on the Buddah label, then on Asylum.
 During this time he wrote and recorded such enduring songs as "City of New Orleans", a 1972 Top 20 hit for Arlo Guthrie and a 1984 #1 Hot Country Single for Willie Nelson; and "You Never Even Call Me By My Name", which was made famous by David Allan Coe in 1974.
 Following the release of the album Hot Spot in 1980, his contract with Asylum ended and Goodman moved to Seal Beach, California.
 Goodman had been suffering from leukemia for more than ten years, and around this time he came out of remission.
 Performing was difficult and he wanted to record again, but not with a major label.
 He decided to create his own label, and Red Pajamas Records was born with the assistance of Goodman's long-time manager Al Bunetta.